Fairer Finance Clear & Simple Mark

-Coventry Building Society's General Investment Ts & Cs became the first in the banking sector to qualify for our mark.
+Coventry Building Society's Savings Account Ts & Cs became the first in the banking sector to qualify for our mark.
 Its document effectively uses colour to mark out different sections.
 The contents page is clear and easy for consumers to understand.

-TSB has also been awarded the Clear & Simple Mark for its Personal Banking Terms and Conditions.
-Its document includes a helpful navigation tool so the reader can easily flick between different sections.
+TSB was the first bank to be awarded the Clear & Simple Mark for its Personal Banking Terms and Conditions and Banking Charges Document.
+Its documents include a helpful navigation tool so the reader can easily flick between different sections.

-Co-operative Funeralcare is the first funeral plan provider to receive the Clear & Simple Mark.
+Co-operative Funeralcare was the first funeral plan provider to receive the Clear & Simple Mark.
 Its Terms & Conditions make good use of colour coding and clear language.

-Royal London is the latest insurer to recieve the Clear & Simple Mark, for its brand new Life Insurance terms.
+Royal London was the first protection insurer to receive the Clear & Simple Mark, for its new Life Insurance and Serious Illness policy document.
 The rewrite was done by Fairer Finance.

 The Clear & Simple Mark in use